chenkianwee/gis4design/_sources/docs/03/034python.md

     pip install numpy
     ```

-## Installing third-party python library for the gis3d plugin in Ubuntu
+## Installing third-party python library for the gis3d plugin
+### Installing in Ubuntu
 1. refer to installing third party library in [ubuntu](#installing-third-party-python-library-in-ubuntu).
 Install the following library for the gis3d plugin.
     ```
     pip install geomie3d==0.0.9